Jump to content

 6. Closing event

-Last but not least, there is also the legally required public participation in the course of the planning approval process.
-All planning documents, including expert opinions and reports, will be published there, and private, public, and nature conservation issues will be weighed against the impact of the project.
+In addition, there is the legally required public participation process as part of the planning approval procedure.
+During this process, all planning documents, including expert opinions and reports, will be published, and private, public, and nature conservation concerns will be weighed against the project’s impacts.

-Total duration: approximately 24 months; dates will be announced on the Mainz Mobility project page (opens in a new tab).
+Total duration: approximately 24 months; dates will be announced on the Mainzer Mobilität project page (opens in a new tab).

 Affected urban area